Professional Governance Act (2018) - NEW

 Professional Governance Act - adopted Nov.
 27, 2018

-The BCIA Governance Manual is divided into 12 sections and includes the Bylaws and Schedules A and B.
+The BCIA Governance Manual is divided into 12 sections and includes the Bylaws and Schedules A, B and C.

 The Strategic Plan 2019-2023 forms part of the Governance Manual.